Siblings (film): Production

 The film is based on the 2020 autobiographical novel Mia sorella mi rompe le balle ('My sister is busting my balls') by Margherita and Damiano Tercon.
 It was mainly shot in Rimini, with scenes also filmed in Bologna and Rome.
 It was produced by Groenlandia, Halong and Rai Cinema, in collaboration with Netflix.

 Release

 The film premiered at the 2025 Bari International Film Festival in Bari, where it received the SIAE Debut Film prize.
 It was screened in the 59th Karlovy Vary International Film Festival.
 It was released in Italian cinemas by 01 Distribution on 3 April 2025, one day after the World Autism Awareness Day.

 Reception

 The film won two Nastro d'Argento awards, for best new director and best actor in a comedy film (Yuri Tuci).
-It was nominated for the European Film Academy Young Audience Award at the 38th European Film Awards.
+It won the European Film Academy Young Audience Award at the 38th European Film Awards.